Islandora/documentation/docs/technical-documentation/rest-signposting.md

 ### Requesting a Node

-After creating a Node, adding it to a Collection, uploading a file and kicking off derivatives, the link headers returned for said Node would look like the following.
+After creating a node, adding it to a Collection, uploading a file and kicking off derivatives, the link headers returned for said node would look like the following.
 Note that non-Link headers have been removed for brevity:

 ```bash
 vagrant@claw:~$ curl -I http://localhost:8000/node/1?_format=json